vinniefalco/LuaBridge/trunk/README.txt

-luabridge v0.1
+Luabridge v0.1
 Readme - 1 March 2007
 Copyright (C) 2007 by Nathan Reed.
 All rights and priveleges reserved.

 Introduction
 ------------

-luabridge is a lightweight, dependency-free library for binding Lua to C++, written against Lua 5.1.1.
+Luabridge is a lightweight, dependency-free library for binding Lua to C++, written against Lua 5.1.2.

 Compiling
 ---------

-luabridge compiles correctly in g++ 3, g++ 4, MSVC 7.1, and MSVC 8.0.
+Luabridge compiles correctly in g++ 3, g++ 4, MSVC 7.1, and MSVC 8.0.
-Because of the advanced template features it uses, I can't guarantee luabridge will compile correctly with anything else, but it is written in standard- compliant C++, so if you have a compliant compiler you *should* be fine.
+Because of the advanced template features it uses, I can't guarantee Luabridge will compile correctly with anything else, but it is written in standard- compliant C++, so if you have a compliant compiler you *should* be fine.

 Compiling should be very simple.
 Ensure that Lua is installed and its headers are in your include path.
 If you are using MSVC, load the provided solution file and click build.
-Otherwise, a Makefile is provided; just enter the directory where you have untarred luabridge and type `make'.
+Otherwise, a Makefile is provided; just enter the directory where you have untarred Luabridge and type `make'.

 One option you may have to set manually is the name of the Lua library.
 On some systems it is called 'lua' (liblua.a, liblua.so) and on others 'lua5.1' (liblua5.1.a, liblua5.1.so).
 Setting the make variable LUA_NAME lets you specify this.
 The default is 'lua'.

-Using luabridge
+Using Luabridge
 ---------------

-luabridge is based on C++ template metaprogramming.
+Luabridge is based on C++ template metaprogramming.
 It contains template code to automatically generate at compile-time the various Lua API calls necessary to export your program's classes and functions to the Lua environment.

-You will need to ensure that luabridge's include directory is in your include path.
+You will need to ensure that Luabridge's include directory is in your include path.
 The only file that needs to be included is luabridge.hpp; it will include all the implementation files.
 You will also need to link with libluabridge (release version) or libluabridged (debug version), which will be made in the lib directory.
-These are static libraries containing the small amount of common binary code in luabridge.
+These are static libraries containing the small amount of common binary code in Luabridge.

-If L is a pointer to an instance of lua_State, the following code creates a luabridge module for registering C++ functions and classes to L:
+If L is a pointer to an instance of lua_State, the following code creates a Luabridge module for registering C++ functions and classes to L:

 	luabridge::module m(L);